Cebu–Cordova Link Expressway: Design

-The bridge spans 8.9 km and is the longest and tallest bridge in the Philippines, surpassing the San Juanico Bridge, which crosses Leyte and Samar, and the Candaba Viaduct along the North Luzon Expressway.
+The bridge spans 8.9 km and is the longest and tallest in the Philippines, surpassing the San Juanico Bridge, which crosses Leyte and Samar, and the Candaba Viaduct along the North Luzon Expressway.
 It was designed by the Spanish firms Carlos Fernandez Casado (CFC) and SENER Ingeniería y Sistemas, while the local firm DCCD Engineering Corporation and the Danish firm COWI are the owner's engineers.
-The bridge is being built by a joint venture between Spanish firm Acciona, and Philippine firms First Balfour and DMCI.
+The bridge was built through a joint venture between Spanish firm Acciona and Philippine firms First Balfour and DMCI.
 Connecting Cebu City and Cordova, the 27 m bridge is meant to serve an alternate route serving Mactan–Cebu International Airport, capable of serving at least 40,000 vehicles daily.

-The 390 m main span of the CCLEX is cable-stayed and are supported by 145 m twin tower pylons.
-The design of the pylons were inspired from the historic Magellan's Cross Pavilion.
-The main span will have a 51 m navigation clearance, which allow ships to traverse the bridge.
+The 390 m main span of the CCLEX is cable-stayed and is supported by 145 m twin tower pylons.
+The design of the pylons was inspired by the historic Magellan's Cross Pavilion.
+The main span will have a 51 m navigation clearance, which allows ships to traverse the bridge.
 Viaduct approach bridges and a causeway will also form part of the CCLEX, as well as toll road facilities on an artificial island.
-The toll facilities' design are inspired from the eight-rayed sun of the Philippine flag.
+The toll facilities' design is inspired by the eight-rayed sun of the Philippine flag.

 Toll

 The bridge expressway uses a barrier toll system, where motorists pay a fixed toll rate based on vehicle class.
 The toll plaza is located on an artificial island after the main bridge, serving as the only toll collection point of the expressway.
-Since its opening, cash is used for toll collection.
+Since its opening, cash has been used for toll collection.
 An electronic toll collection (ETC) system was implemented on July 2, 2022.

 The toll rates are as follows:

 Extension

-There are proposals for extensions of the expressway in a bid to increase traffic.
-In the Cebu City side of the bridge, there is a proposal for an approximately 2 km long ramp that would straddle along the Guadalupe River.
-If completed, the expansion will cost an estimated ₱1 billion and will provide a direct connection from Cebu City's central business districts to the CCLEX.
+As of 2024, the CCLEX is traversed by 17,000 vehicles, lower than its 60,000 traffic capacity.
+There are proposals to extend the expressway to increase vehicular traffic through the bridge.
+On the Cebu City side of the bridge, there is a proposal for an approximately 2 km long ramp that would straddle along the Guadalupe River.
+If completed, the expansion will cost an estimated ₱1 billion and provide a direct connection from Cebu City's central business districts to the CCLEX.
+The groundbreaking of the ramp was held on November 8, 2022, and works are set to start by 2024.